The Importance of a Professional Nutrition Coach

 The general consumer attempting to improve their health and fitness will find themselves in a very tough position.
 Knowing where to go to get accurate and up to date nutrition information can become a full-time job.
 It means knowing how and where to resource research articles and those specialists who have written or produced them.
 It means navigating through a confusing and convoluted matrix of food products and proposed diet programs that may or may not be healthy or helpful.
 And, it means having your current belief systems and relationship with food challenged upon obtaining this new information.
 Feeling overwhelmed and un-easy about what to do in order to truly effect a positive change would be totally normal.

 Helping people understand and take control of their own nutrition is something we take a lot of pride in at Red Dot Fitness.
-In our Targeted Nutrition Program, we employ scientifically-based programs, personalized meal plan-templates, 1:1 client Nutrition Coaching sessions, support materials/tools, to guide clients through their journey to better health and sustainable results.
+In our Targeted Nutrition Program, we employ scientifically-based programs, personalized meal planning, 1:1 client Nutrition Coaching sessions, support materials/tools, to guide clients through their journey to better health and sustainable results.
 At Red Dot Fitness, we approach nutrition coaching with the same model as fitness and exercise programming.
 Our model is individualized, progressive, and supported by evidence-based research and field-tested knowledge.

 We do not subscribe to a “one size fits all” diet.
 With over two decades of experience, we understand diversity within body types, food preferences, emotional and cultural food relationships, and various knowledge levels and limitations that exist for our clients.
 Our nutrition coaching program framework assists clients in shifting towards new habits and taking control of their own nutrition through 3 specific ways: